Alexandra L. Milsom, M.S. Ed., M.A., Ph.D.

 My professional career began very nobly with a six-month stint as a barista in an Upper East Side Starbucks, which I liked because it was around the corner from my grandfather’s old church.
 After an ill-fated turn as an assistant to an assistant of a high-end lingerie designer (I called it “being the square root of an assistant”), I decided to become an English teacher after all.
 I spent 3 years teaching high school English at Harry S. Truman High School in the Bronx as part of the New York City Teaching Fellows program.
 I received an M.S. in Adolescent English Education at Fordham along the way and then trained in facilitating a peer-mediation and conflict resolution program at Truman.
 In 2006, I was named one of NYC’s “Educators of the Year” in Education Update Magazine.

-I left the Bronx to spend a year chopping vegetables and learning how to curse in French at a Buddhist retreat center in rural France.
-In 2008, I moved to Los Angeles and pursued my Ph.D. in English at UCLA, focusing on Romantic and Victorian literature, tourism, and musicology.
+I left the Bronx to spend a year chopping vegetables and learning how to curse in French at a Buddhist retreat center in Limousin.
+In 2008, I moved to Los Angeles to pursue my Ph.D. in English at UCLA, focusing on Romantic and Victorian literature, tourism, and musicology.
 I worked as a Teaching Fellow for UCLA’s English Department and Writing Program, and I held a two-year fellowship as an Instructional Technology Consultant at UCLA’s Center for Digital Humanities.
 At the CDH, I developed websites for the university, taught professors how to use educational technology in the classrooms, and helped Robocop scan images for his dissertation project.

 I love dogs, so during my years in Los Angeles, I chaired the community education program for Karma Rescue, a non-profit in West Los Angeles.
 For seven years, I visited local schools, juvenile detention facilities, and high-security prisons leading discussions about dog-fighting, adoption, and the importance of spaying and neutering pets.
 Here’s a video about one of my rescue adventures.
 Here’s a video about the prison program that I worked with.

-After graduate school and another year teaching high school in the Bronx, I became an Assistant Professor of English at Hostos Community College, a CUNY campus located in the South Bronx.
+After completing my Ph.D. and after spending another year back in the high school classroom in the Bronx, I became an Assistant Professor of English at Hostos Community College, a CUNY campus located in the South Bronx.
 I love this school.
 I am the faculty advisor to the Hostos English Club.

-I reside in Brooklyn with my partner and our dog Keiko.
+I reside in Yorkville with my partner and our daughter.
 I enjoy gardening (but I’m bad at it), reading historical fiction, making fun of “literary fiction,” and watching real housewives on television.
 I’m working on a book about tourism and Catholicism, but I’d also like to finish my fantasy YA novel that takes place during the end of the world and features a heroine who lives in the trees.